 Risk transfer credit risk is the risk that a reinsurer or other company assuming liabilities relating to TMCC's voluntary protection operations will be unable to meet its obligations under the terms of TMCC's agreement with them.
-Such failure of a reinsurer to meet its obligations could result in losses to TMCC's voluntary protection operations.
+Such failure of a reinsurer to meet its obligations could result in losses to TMCC's voluntary protection operations and any losses resulting from that failure, may adversely affect TMCC's results of operations and financial condition.